Hematuria (Blood in the Urine)

-Hematuria is the presence of blood in a person’s urine.
+Hematuria means there is blood in your urine.
 The two types of hematuria are

-- gross hematuria—when a person can see the blood in his or her urine
+- gross hematuria—when you can see the blood in your urine

-- microscopic hematuria—when a person cannot see the blood in his or her urine, yet it is seen under a microscope or is found using a urine test called a urinalysis
+- microscopic hematuria—when you cannot see the blood in your urine, but it can be seen under a microscope or is found using a urine test called a urinalysis

 What causes hematuria?